MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/flexible-warehouse-level-dimension-reservation.md

 - License plate
 - Quantity

-If you need to reserve a specific license plate for a batch-tracked item, use the **Batch reservation** page, as described in [Batch specific reservation - Enter sales order details](#enter-sales-order-details).
+If you need to reserve a specific license plate for a batch-tracked item, use the **Batch reservation** page, as described in [Enter sales order details](#sales-order-details).

 When the sales order line that uses an order-committed license plate reservation is being processed by warehouse operations, location directives aren't used.